I cook every year for our Christmas party and last year I wanted to add a new fun dessert. These Christmas tree cupcakes are the cutest dessert ever!

 The Christmas tree cupcakes are French vanilla with buttercream frosting and shaved coconut (to look like snow).
 And the Christmas trees are made from candy melts and sprinkles!
 Don’t you think these would be so much fun to make with your kids?

 Christmas Tree Cupcakes

-I am so excited to add these to my dessert table for our Christmas party this Friday night.
+I am so excited to add these again to my dessert table for our Christmas party this year.
 As you probably know, cupcakes are very easy to make and the little chocolate tree toppers make them look so cute!